hashicorp/terraform/website/docs/configuration/resources.html.md

 resource type, and indeed in this example both `ami` and `instance_type` are arguments defined specifically for [the `aws_instance` resource type](/docs/providers/aws/r/instance.html).

+-> **Note:** Resource names must start with a letter or underscore, and may contain only letters, digits, underscores, and dashes.

 ## Resource Types and Arguments

 Each resource is associated with a single _resource type_, which determines